Mark 16: Unintentional

 The final sentence in verse 8 is regarded as strange by some scholars.
 In the Greek text, it finishes with the conjunction γαρ (gar, "for").
 It is contended by some who see 16:9–20 as originally Markan that γαρ literally means because, and this ending to verse 8 is therefore not grammatically coherent (literally, it would read they were afraid because).
 However, γαρ may end a sentence and does so in various Greek compositions, including some sentences in the Septuagint; Protagoras, a contemporary of Socrates, even ended a speech with γαρ.
 Although γαρ is never the first word of a sentence, there is no rule against it being the last word, even though it is not a common construction.
 If the Gospel of Mark intentionally concluded with this word, it would be one of only a few narratives in antiquity to do so.

 Some scholars argue that Mark never intended to end so abruptly: either he planned another ending that was never written, or the original ending has been lost.
 The references to a future meeting in Galilee between Jesus and the disciples (in Mark 14:28 and 16:7) could suggest that Mark intended to write beyond 16:8.
 C. H. Turner argued that the original version of the Gospel could have been a codex, with the last page being especially vulnerable to damage.
 Many scholars, including Rudolf Bultmann, have concluded that the Gospel most likely ended with a Galilean resurrection appearance and the reconciliation of Jesus with the Eleven, even if verses 9–20 were not written by the original author of the Gospel of Mark.
+Robert Gundry mentions that only about 10% of Mark's γαρ clauses (6 out of 66) conclude pericopes.
+Thus he infers that, rather than concluding 16:1–8, verse 8 begins a new pericope, the rest of which is now lost to us.
+Gundry therefore does not see verse 8 as the intended ending; a resurrection narrative was either written, then lost, or planned but never actually written.